Our INTERNATIONAL RALLIES for specific types of car on Original 1950s Rally Routes are UNIQUE:

-The route for Liège-Brescia-Liège 2013 ran from Liège to Liège via Karlsruhe, Misurina, Ljubljana, Carezza, Brescia, Merano, Bernried and Bretten, with lots of navigational challenges, interesting visits and fun circuit tests along the way.
-Read what competitors said about the event HERE...
+The route for Liège-Brescia-Liège 2018 runs from Liège to Liège via Karlsruhe, Misurina, Ljubljana, Carezza, Brescia, Merano, Bernried and Bretten, with lots of navigational challenges, interesting visits and fun circuit tests along the way.
+Read what competitors said about the last event HERE...

 In July 1958, 54 pioneers in 27 tiny cars set out from Liège in Belgium in a brave attempt to prove that the new breed of tiny-engined cars, made popular by the Suez crisis two years earlier, were not just toys but could do everything their bigger sisters could do – and much more economically.